Meat nearly killed my dog. First, a little history…

 We adopted our Chow/Shepherd mix, Knish (yup, that’s his name!) in 2006 and fed him good old fashioned commercial dog food; kibbles and canned meat.
 But we found that our boy had quite the sensitive stomach.

 For months we tried different commercial brands to try and ease our pup’s testy tummy, changing them slowly and gradually, but to no avail.
 It was diarrhea city for our baby.
+We made sure to know about pain meds for pets, incase we found that we needed them, and wondered quite what we were going to do for our four-legged friend.

 At the time I was vegetarian (now vegan) and busy working as a lawyer.
 While I didn’t eat meat for years because I was a huge animal lover, I was fairly ignorant about the horrors of factory farms and definitely didn’t think a non-meat diet for a dog was even possible.